SDWebImage/SDWebImage/Docs/SDWebImage-5.0-Migration-guide.md

 imageView.sd_setImage(with: url, placeholderImage: placeholder)
 ```

 However, all view categories in 5.0 introduce a new extra arg called `SDWebImageContext`.
-Which can hold anything that previous enum `SDWebImageOptions` can not.
-This allow user to control advanced behavior for image loading as well as many aspect (cache, loader, etc).
+This param can hold anything, as oposed to the previous `SDWebImageOptions` enum limitations.
+This gives developers advanced control for the behavior of image loading (cache, loader, etc).
 See the declaration for `SDWebImageContext` for detailed information.

 ### New Feature

 #### Animated Image View

-In 5.0, we introduce a brand new animated image solution.
-Which including animated image loading, rendering, decoding, and also support customization for advanced user.
+In 5.0, we introduced a brand new mechanism for supporting animated images.
+This includes animated image loading, rendering, decoding, and also supports customizations (for advanced users).

-This animated image solution is available for iOS/tvOS/macOS.
-The `SDAnimatedImage` is subclass of `UIImage/NSImage`, and `SDAnimatedImageView` is subclass of `UIImageView/NSImageView`, to allow most compatible for common framework APIs.
+This animated image solution is available for `iOS`/`tvOS`/`macOS`.
+The `SDAnimatedImage` is subclass of `UIImage/NSImage`, and `SDAnimatedImageView` is subclass of `UIImageView/NSImageView`, to make them compatible with the common frameworks APIs.
 See [Animated Image](https://github.com/rs/SDWebImage/wiki/Advanced-Usage#animated-image-50) for more detailed information.

 #### Transformer

-In 5.0, we introduce a easy way to provide a image transform process after the image was downloaded from network.
-Which allow user to easily scale, rotate, rounded corner the original image.
-And even support chain a list of transformers together to output the final one.
-These transformed image will also stored to cache to avoid duplicate process.
+In 5.0, we introduced an easy way to hook an image transformation process after the image was downloaded from network.
+This allows the user to easily scale, rotate, add rounded corner the original image and even chain a list of transformations.
+These transformed images will also be stored to the cache as they are after transformation.
+The reasons for this decision are: avoiding redoing the transformations (which can lead to unwanted behavior) and also time saving.
 See [Image Transformer](https://github.com/rs/SDWebImage/wiki/Advanced-Usage#transformer-50) for more detailed information.

 #### Customization

-In 5.0, we refactor our framework architecture with many aspect.
-This make our framework easier to customize for advanced user, without hook anything or create their fork.
-We introduce [Custom Cache](https://github.com/rs/SDWebImage/wiki/Advanced-Usage#custom-cache-50) to control detailed cache loading behavior, and separate the memory cache & disk cache implementation.
-We introduce [Custom Loader](https://github.com/rs/SDWebImage/wiki/Advanced-Usage#custom-loader-50) to allow custom loading from your own source (which even not need to be on network).
-And also, we change current [Custom Coder](https://github.com/rs/SDWebImage/wiki/Advanced-Usage#custom-coder-420) to works better for custom image decoder/encoder and animated image.
+In 5.0, we refactored our framework architecture in many aspects.
+This makes our framework easier to customize for advanced users, without the need for hooking anything or forking.
+We introduced [Custom Cache](https://github.com/rs/SDWebImage/wiki/Advanced-Usage#custom-cache-50) to control detailed cache loading behavior, and separate the memory cache & disk cache implementation.
+We introduced [Custom Loader](https://github.com/rs/SDWebImage/wiki/Advanced-Usage#custom-loader-50) to allow custom loading from your own source (doesn't have to be the network).
+And also, we changed the current [Custom Coder](https://github.com/rs/SDWebImage/wiki/Advanced-Usage#custom-coder-420) to work better for custom image decoder/encoder and animated images.

 #### View Indicator
-In 5.0, we refactor the current image loading indicator API.
-To use a better and extensible API for both iOS/tvOS/macOS.
-Which is suitable for easy usage for provide a loading view during the image loading process.
+In 5.0, we refactored the image loading indicator API into a better and extensible API for `iOS`/`tvOS`/`macOS`.
+This is suitable for easy usage like providing a loading view during the image loading process.
 See [View Indicator](https://github.com/rs/SDWebImage/wiki/How-to-use#use-view-indicator-50) for more detailed information.

 #### FLAnimatedImage support moved to a dedicated plugin repo

-Since we introduce the new animated image solution.
-Now we are no longer hosting the integration with `FLAnimatedImage` inside this repo.
-But for user who need `FLAnimatedImage` support.
-We have a dedicated repo for that and contains all the code compatible for SDWebImage 5.0.
-See [SDWebImageFLPlugin](https://github.com/SDWebImage/SDWebImageFLPlugin) for more detailed information.
+In order to clean up things and make our core project do less things, we decided that the `FLAnimatedImage` integration does not belong here.
+From 5.0, this will still be available, but under a dedicated repo [SDWebImageFLPlugin](https://github.com/SDWebImage/SDWebImageFLPlugin).

 #### Photos Plugin

-By taking the advantage of [Custom Loader](https://github.com/rs/SDWebImage/wiki/Advanced-Usage#custom-loader-50) feature, we introduce a plugin to allow easily load Photos Library images.
+By taking the advantage of the [Custom Loader](https://github.com/rs/SDWebImage/wiki/Advanced-Usage#custom-loader-50) feature, we introduced a plugin to allow easy loading images from the Photos Library.
 See [SDWebImagePhotosPlugin](https://github.com/SDWebImage/SDWebImagePhotosPlugin) for more detailed information.

 ### API Changes